discretize/discretize-guides/guides/what-should-i-play/index.md

 The **<Specialization text="Condi Firebrand" name="Firebrand"/>** provides permanent <Boon name="Quickness"/> to the party while dealing high consistent DPS.
 In organized teams this build is inferior to <Specialization name="Firebrand" text="Power Firebrand"/> because it takes too much time to ramp up the damage.
 For slower groups however you can achieve very competitive results making DPS players sweat.
 Your tomes are by far your most important skills, they enable you to do great DPS as well as support and heal your allies.
 Thanks to those, the build is able to adapt to various situations with <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and pulls.

-This build has tremendous amounts of self-sustain and is therefore also a great build for soloing content:
+This build has tremendous amounts of self-sustain and is therfore also a great build for soloing content:

 - Permanent <Boon name="Quickness"/>.
-- Good self-<Boon name="Might"/> when you use Zeal instead of Virtues due to <Trait name="Zealous Scepter"/>.
+- Permanent 25x Might if you swap to <Trait name="zealous scepter"/>.
 - <Skill id="41780"/> for heals.
 - <Skill id="42259"/> for <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and damage reduction.
-- On-demand <Boon name="Aegis"/> when you have <Skill name="MantraOfSolace"/>.
 - Optionally: <Skill name="litanyofwrath"/> for a 6s long high HP regeneration.

 One main downside of <Specialization text="Condi Firebrand" name="Firebrand"/> is that you lack CC (Crowd Control), and missing the unique party wide +216 <Attribute name="Power"/> buff provided by <Skill name="Bane Signet"/>.

-Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider or for people that want to be more independent of their groups.
+Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider or for people that want to be more independant of their groups.

 </Card>